 - It would be rhetorical to say: that your body is special.
 And you would only want the best to be guiding you through your health and well-being safely.
 And yet, one can still be suggestible- picking up dodgy anecdotal tips from ‘that guy’ on the lat-pull-down machine.

 - I have personally experienced the exercise benefits, being safely loaded, and moving with confidence with one of my colleagues.
 Leaving my body and surrendering to an expert has given myself a deeper appreciation of the importance of finding an expert in human movement.
+The pain management clinic I visited helped me get rid of all the unnecessary physical pain I was feeling due to the stress caused by travelling long distances every day.
 I have always been on the other side to what I have been accustomed too- and as bias as it sounds: my colleagues here at iNform health really know how to manage and care for their clients.

 Here are three reasons why you should be exercising with an expert.

 1. Your tissues need time to adapt to load.

 Your tissues, all the way down to the extracellular matrix- are for ever adapting to stressors and making proteins.
 Prescribing appropriate load- will ensure ones tissues will safely adapt; which will add a host of benefits to ones neuromuscular system.
 Reduced risk of tendonopathies, appropriate motor learning and myonuclei growth (muscle hypertrophy).
 On the contrary, excessive loading that exceeds the capacity of the neuromuscular system can induce the contra effects to the aforementioned.
 Tendon pathology, disorganised motor learning due to inappropriate load and systemic inflammation (abnormal prostaglandin levels) due to poor tissue healing.

 2. Assessing the capacity of the neuromuscular system before undertaking load is paramount- and if neglected, your ‘health professional’ is going in blind.